 to write the same code conceptually.β

-devices; the Stack and Heap, corresponding to the small but fast
+the Stack and Heap.
+These correspond to the small but fast

 memory your operating system uses to run your program, and the full extend of available memory.

-memory either dynamically or as arenas at the respective device.
+memory either dynamically as needed or as very fast arenas.

 Memory follows the same pattern as

-all resources that smoΞ» uses; it is freed only when not in use by any program data.
+all resources that smoΞ» uses; it is automatically freed when not in use anymore.

 This is achieved with some minor restrictions that the compiler will let you know occasionally.
 For example,

-statements mentioned below) outside of loops that would leak the memory in each execution.
-However, the
+contexts) only outside of loops that would leak the memory in each iteration.

 statement automatically adds the arena as a first argument to all operations inside the current code block.